Aureole (restaurant)

 Defunct restaurant in New York City, U.S.

-Aureole was a restaurant in New York City.
+Aureole was a restaurant created by Charlie Palmer in New York City and Las Vegas.
 The restaurant served American / New American cuisine.
-The restaurant closed in 2020 after operating for 32 years.
+The NY restaurant closed in 2020 after operating for 32 years.
+The Las Vegas location was located at Mandalay Bay on the Las Vegas Strip from 1999 until its closure in February 2023.